Hardening Real Systems in Production

 - Kubernetes / Platform: network policies, admission control, RBAC, seccomp, runtime detection, node hardening

-- Network & API Security: NGINX, TLS, DNS, rate limiting, mTLS, WAF, API gateways
+- Network & API Security: NGINX, Envoy, HAProxy, Traefik, TLS, DNS, rate limiting, mTLS, WAF, gRPC, API gateways, request smuggling prevention

-- CI/CD & Supply Chain: runner security, GitHub Actions, SLSA provenance, dependency pinning, Terraform
+- CI/CD & Supply Chain: runner security, GitHub Actions, Helm chart signing, SLSA provenance, SBOM, dependency pinning, Terraform, container registry hardening, GitOps security, artifact integrity

-- Observability & Detection: audit log pipelines, Prometheus security metrics, Falco, Tetragon, dashboards
+- Observability & Detection: audit log pipelines, Prometheus security metrics, Falco, Tetragon, OpenTelemetry Collector hardening, incident response runbooks, dashboards

-- AI & Security Landscape: threat model evolution, AI agent security, prompt injection, model serving hardening
+- AI & Security Landscape: threat model evolution, AI agent security, Claude for security detection, prompt injection, model serving hardening, LLM jailbreak defence, MCP server security, EU AI Act compliance, red teaming, AI governance pipelines

 How We Write